 You may read this weeks news also from the link on the left.

 By free email just click the following Link This is for the TEXT of the VK1WIA audio news but it IS the TEXT only.

 click the following Link This is for the Audio Netcast of the weekly VK1WIA news broadcast.

 Great Moments in History

 ALARA edition of the news 2007.
-Entire bulletin presented by members of the Australian Ladies Amateur Radio Association (August 5 2007) in mp3 can be heard by clicking the following Link
+Entire bulletin presented by members of the Australian Ladies Amateur Radio Association (August 5 2007)

 We've Reported You Decide